mpchadwick/mpchadwick.github.io/_projects/somethingdigital-influxdb.md

 - Cron execution history
 - Changelog table status
-- Full page cahe size
+- Full page cache size

 Additionally, it includes a `Measurement` interface which user's can implement to add push their own metrics to InfluxDb.